The right app monetization strategies can maximize your revenue and unlock better marketing attribution. Find out which is best for you.

 Heavy app store fees

 App stores levy an average 30% commission fee on app transactions.
 According to the Coalition for App Fairness, Apple makes over $15 billion a year from this ‘app store tax’ alone, enabling the Apple App Store to generate more revenue than 90% of the Fortune 500.
-Even recent reductions to the commission rate are counterbalanced by higher platform fees elsewhere.
+Even recent reductions to the commission rate in Europe are counterbalanced by a complex malaise of complex trad-offs.

 Anti-competitive rules